LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/forms/form-submission.rst

 The purpose of a form is to collect data input by the user.
 As we learned in the previous chapter, the web is made up of a serious of HTTP requests and responses.
-A **form submission** is when the values in a form are sent in an HTTP request to a server.
+A **form submission** is when an HTTP request is sent to the server containing the values in a form.

 Trigger Form Submission
 -----------------------
 A form submission is triggered by clicking a button inside the form.
-The buttons can be ``input`` elements or ``button`` elements.
+The "submit buttons" can be ``input`` elements or ``button`` elements.
+Both button types are in the below example.

 .. sourcecode:: html